omisego/ios-sdk/README.md

 ```

 Where:
-- `from`: an optional address that belongs to the user
+- `from`: an optional address that belongs to the user, use primary wallet address if not specified
 - `to`: the destination address
 - `amount`: The amount of token to send
 - `mintedTokenId`: The id of the token to send